--HEART SUTRA--

 The Wheel of Life teaches us why things exist as they do.
 How things come to exist in the first place.
 What types of existence are possible.
 Why one might be born into one or another realm and how the process keeps circling around this wheel lifetime after lifetime.
 When you then add the teachings of Karma, the teachings of cause and effect, the teachings that each step is a cause for other steps, that each step is the effect of a previous step, then you can then see how and where you can break the twelve link process of interdependent origination and how you can release yourself from this circular ride around and around and around this process of one unsatisfactory life after another.

 The teachings on Interdependent Origination say that there are two ways to study and understand the twelve links involved — one constructive and one destructive.
-The first way is to understand that from step one (ignorance) comes step two (Volitional Activities, or Karma), from which comes step three (Consciousness), ... , up to step twelve (Old Age & Death).
+The first way is to understand that from step one (Ignorance) comes step two (Volitional Activities, or Karma), from which comes step three (Consciousness), ... , up to step twelve (Old Age & Death).
 This method gives you a clearer understanding of why the world is as it is.
 Why we are as we are.
 The other way to understand it is to see that if you want to avoid step twelve (Old Age & Death), then you just need to end its cause, step eleven (Birth), which can be eliminated by ending its cause, step ten (Bringing into Existence, or Becoming), ..., which brings you back to the ending of step one (Ignorance).

 But, if this is such an important teaching, how can the Heart Sutra say that these don't exist?
 How can it say that there is no ignorance nor ending of ignorance?
 No volitional activities nor ending of volitional activities, ... , up to no old age & death nor ending of old age & death?
-That disputes exatly what the Buddha taught.
+That disputes exactly what the Buddha taught.
 It can all be disputed as above, however, when we view existence from the standpoint of ultimate reality.
 From this standpoint, there is no ignorance, at least not something that stands alone, independent of everything else and which can be singled out as existing in and of it's own right.
 Likewise for the eleven other steps.
-Once again, there is nothing that exists independtly of everything else.
+Once again, there is nothing that exists independently of everything else.
 There is nothing that is inherently self existent.

 Remember, saying that something is empty does not mean that it doesn't exist.
 It simply means that it doesn't exist as we normally think and assume it does.
 It does not exist as an inherently self-existing entity.
 It doesn't exist in and of itself, apart from everything else, independent of the existence of everything else.
 At the root, we just are.
 Everything just is.
 Everything else we think we know about ourselves and others are concepts that we add with our minds.
-All the attributes we pin on everything are just thoughts we make up in our minds.
-All the adjectives we use to describe everything are something we have made up in our minds.
-They don't really exist.

 [Four Noble Truths]